We don’t need the “As long as it’s okay for now” anymore: What I thought on the day we started in Tanzania

 We will substantially reduce the negative environmental impact thorough the use of energy-saving technologies not widely used in developing countries.

 Through subscription, we will eliminate air conditioners broken down and left unattended.
-We will transform the ourselves into a sustainable society.
+We will transform into a sustainable society.

 ”C” hances for All